 The main purpose of this paper is to integrate the research results of Titman and Wessels (1988) and Dittmar and Thakor (2007) and to develop a simultaneous determination model of capital structure and stock returns.
 In this paper, we also use LISREL model to deal with the measurement error-in-variable problem.
 In addition, we also introduce managerial variables such as CEO tenure, CEO compensation, and other related variables.
-Furthermore, we also introduce macroeconomic variables such as debt to GDP ratio, total public debt, and Excess return on the market.
+Furthermore, we introduce macroeconomic variables such as debt to GDP ratio, total public debt, and Excess return on the market.
 The empirical results from the structural equation modeling (SEM) with confirmatory factor analysis (CFA) show that stock returns, asset structure, growth, industry classification, uniqueness, volatility and financial rating, profitability, government financial policy, and managerial entrenchment are major factors for determining capital structure.

 Keywords: LISREL, Structural Equation Modeling (SEM), Confirmatory Factor Analysis (CFA), Capital Structure